Fableguy/symfony2-blog-training/EXAMPLE_USE_DATABASE_FOR_LOGIN.md

     }

-Maak ook een AccountRepository class in een Repository mapje net zoals je bij Account in Entity heb gedaan.
+Now create an AccountRepository class in a Repository folder, just like you did with the Account class in the Entity folder.
+Add this as content:

     <?php